 Easy spend bonus

-This card has a generous early spend bonus, helping cardholders earn a limited-time $250 cash bonus after you spend $500 on purchases within the first 3 months from account opening.
-This is one of the highest payout-to-spending ratios I’ve ever seen, and it should be easily doable for most households, even sticking strictly to the bonus categories.
+This card has a generous early spend bonus, helping cardholders enjoy a $100 credit to use towards flights, stays and rental cars booked through Capital One Travel during your first cardholder year.
+Plus, earn a $200 cash bonus once you spend $500 on purchases within the first 3 months from account opening (limited time offer).
+This is one of the highest payout-to-spending ratios I've ever seen, and it should be easily doable for most households, even sticking strictly to the bonus categories.

 According to our Credit Card Rewards Valuation Model, which we use to estimate the potential rewards earnings for cards based on average household spending across common categories, a typical household spends around $3,500 on dining out and $14,000 on groceries each year (for comparison, "everyday spending" is the second-highest category at $9,000).